 You might be asking why sanding the door panels is next, right?

-Well, put simply, its easier to machine the door rails and stiles to the finish panel thickness than the other way around.
+Well, it’s more accessible to machine the door rails and stiles to the finish panel thickness than the other way around.

-My shop has a drum sander, dust collector and can sand panels in 20 minutes using grit as low as 24-grit.
-But, belt sanders or an aggressive orbital sander like Festool’s can be used.
+My shop has a drum sander and dust collector and can sand panels in 20 minutes using grit as low as 24 grit.
+But belt sanders or an aggressive orbital sander like Festool’s can be used.

 Machining the Door Rails and Stiles

-Stiles are the vertical edges of the door and are simply remembered as “stiles stand”.
+Stiles are the vertical edges of the door and are remembered as “stiles stands.”

-Rails are the horizontal connectors and will have both edges grooved to accept panels and ends cut to match the stiles panel relief.
+Rails are the horizontal connectors with both edges grooved to accept panels and end cut to match the stile and panel relief.

 Dado the Rails and Stiles

-For most doors and DIY projects the simplest way to construct the frame is with a simple shaker-style joint.
-Using a stack dado set on a table saw, setup a test block of wood and make a perfectly centered groove that matches the panel thickness.
+For most doors and DIY projects, a simple shaker-style joint is the simplest way to construct the frame.
+Using a stack dado on a table saw, set up a test block of wood and make a perfectly centered groove that matches the panel thickness.

-Noting, as you make this groove, you want just enough play in the groove that the panel will easily slide in without force.
-But, not too loose that the panel will rattle.
+As you make this groove, you want just enough play in the groove that the panel will easily slide in without force.
+But not too loose that the panel will rattle.

 Cut Rail Ends

-- Start shallow with your first cut until you remove just enough wood that you expose the tenon (as shown).
+- Start shallow with your first cut until you remove enough wood to expose the tenon (as shown).

 - Avoid splinters and tear-out by using a backer board

-- Fit, re-fit and re-fit again to make sure you have a snug fit between the rail end and the stiles.
+- Fit, re-fit, and re-fit to ensure you have a snug fit between the rail end and the stiles.

 Dry Fit the Door Rails and Stiles

-Once you have the rails and stiles shaped and cut to length its time to dry fit the door.
-When making cabinet doors most woodworkers will skip this step as the measurements are standard.
+Once the rails and stiles are shaped and cut to length, it’s time to dry-fit the door; most woodworkers will skip this step when making cabinet doors, as the measurements are standard.

 Cut the Door Panels to Size

-When it comes to wood the first assumption is it will always take on humidity and swell.
+When it comes to wood, the first assumption is, that it will always take on humidity and swell.

 And the amount of swelling can be correlated to the width of the wood.